checkly/docs.checklyhq.com/site/content/privacy/_index.md

 we can make the product better.

 ### Hotjar
-We use Hotjar to capture recordings of how users interact with our product.
-This helps us to understand how our product is used and identify usability issues and bugs.
+We use Hotjar to capture recordings of users interacting with our product.
+This helps us understand how our UI is used and identify usability issues and bugs.

 ## 7. Third Parties